LexBorisoff/web-cli/README.md

 #### ***Requirements***
 * The requested browser must be installed on the machine.
+* The provided value must be a valid browser key or alias in the browsers config or refer to a valid browser app.

 #### ***Configuration***

-To use browser aliases as the option's value, set up [browsers configuration](#browsers-configuration)
+To use browser aliases as the option's value, set up [browsers configuration](#browsers-configuration).

 ---